bjt-user/Linux/display_server.md

 wayland seems to be more modern.\
 xorg is older and the trend seems to go towards wayland because it seems to be easier to work with it as a developer.

-But a lot of applications don't work with wayland yet, because with wayland the application has to draw its own window.
+But a lot of applications don't work with wayland yet, because with wayland the application has to draw its own window or something like that.